osm2pgsql-dev/osm2pgsql-website/themepark/users-manual.md

 ---
-title: Themepark Users Manual
+title: Themepark User's Manual
 ---

-# Themepark Users Manual
+# Themepark User's Manual

 You need a config file to give to osm2pgsql.
 It first has to load the Themepark
 framework: